KMcCrear/RestaurantSite/README.md

 4. Users can send messages to admins through the 'Contact Us' page - Enables the user to contact staff to give feedback
 5. Admins can view users messages from the admin pannel - Allows admins to view the messages users have sent
 6. Message model created to facilitate the message functionality
+7. Authentication and autherisation of users - Increases security and helps prevent Cryptographic failure, Injection and Access control related issues.